The first female star to emerge and leave Motown!

-She even joined The Beatles, who had declared her their favorite singer, on their U.K tour in 1964, making her Motown’s first artist that performed overseas.
+This led her to join The Beatles, who had declared her their favorite singer, on their tour in 1964, making her Motown’s first artist that performed overseas.

 This all seemingly went to Mary’s head as she started to demand more money from Berry Gordy.
 Lawsuits followed and Mary Wells’s career came to a halt.

 Wells left Motown in 1964 to pursue her recordings with other labels.
 After ten years of mainly flops, Mary called it a day in 1974 to raise children.

 In 1977, she made a comeback with Gigolo, a disco tune that reached #2 on the charts.
 This must have spurred her on as she now spent another decade recording for various labels, unfortunately with little success.

 In the early ’90s, Mary fell ill and lost her fortune to medical bills.
 Her old pals Diana Ross and Smokey Robinson gathered a bunch of stars to help her with cash, benefit concerts, thoughts, and prayers.